Skip to content

 Furthermore, try to see if there are tables with storage compartments available.
 That’s a very handy feature to use, seeing as it allows you to store your pens and beads in a place that’s both safe and nearby; allowing you to reach for them at any time during your diamond art project.
 Plus, it allows you to quickly store all of the materials for the diamond painting, which can be crucial if you’ve got a household with small children or pets that could otherwise put the diamond drills in their mouths and swallow them.

 Also, if you’re getting a drawing board or easel, ensure that it’s one that tilts — this will definitely allow you to avoid any neck strain or bad posture.
 Plus, if you have a drawing board that’s adjustable — you can use it with pretty much any kind of table you’ve already got in your home.
-Some people don’t have the room to get an entirely separate table for this hobby; or they simply prefer using their kitchen table because it offers lots of light or a warm environment.
+Some people don’t have the room to get an entirely separate table for this hobby, or they simply prefer using their kitchen table because it offers lots of light or a warm environment.
 At the end of the day, this kind of drawing board or easel simply gives you the most versatility.

 Magnifier